davidmalcolm/texi2rst/output/macros-with-a-variable-number-of-arguments..rst

   #define debug(format, ...) fprintf (stderr, format, __VA_ARGS__)

-Here ... is a :dfn:`variable argument`.
+Here :samp:`...` is a :dfn:`variable argument`.
 In the invocation of such a macro, it represents the zero or more tokens until the closing parenthesis that ends the invocation, including any commas.
 This set of tokens replaces the identifier ``__VA_ARGS__`` in the macro body